Samuel-Bachorik/machine_learning_library/README.md

 # Theory
    - Example of forward and backward on three layer computational graph
    - MSE loss at the end of model
-   - Chart made with lucidchart
+   - Chart and equations are made with lucidchart